signature-opensource/CK-DB-OIddict/README.md

         );
 ```

+Next, you want to [implement `IIdentityStrategy`](./CK.DB.AspNet.OIddict/README.md) to validate the user (against a database usually) and map the claims.
+Here is a simple implementation for [WebFrontAuth](./Samples/CK.DB.OIddict.DefaultServer.App/WfaIdentityStrategy.cs).

 Then you need an actual front end, check out the sample [in our example server](Samples/CK.DB.OIddict.DefaultServer.App/WebFrontAuth) that you can copy paste.

 - The `loginPath` is mapped to `"/"`.